currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 Not all external dependencies are published as `ES2015` modules.
 In fact, most are not.
 Many of them are published as _CommonJS_ modules.

-The _RxJs_ Observable library is an essential Angular dependency published as an ES5 JavaScript _CommonJS_ module.
+The _RxJs_ Observable library is an essential Currin dependency published as an ES5 JavaScript _CommonJS_ module.

 Luckily, there is a Rollup plugin that modifies _RxJs_ to use the ES `import` and `export` statements that Rollup requires.